 Alas! for the negro organ, and alas! for its idol, for the nigger has acted upon the "idea" which the abolition press and speakers have for years endeavored to pound into his thick head, viz: the extermination of the white race, and the experiment has ended in a miserable fizzle.
-Where was negrochivalry, when been fatal encounters, almost exwhites were massacred by three hundred times their own number?
+Where was negrochivalry, when whites were massacred by three hundred times their own number?